shamanec/appium-stf-OSX-script/README.md

 # appium-stf-OSX-script
 Shell script for installing Appium and its dependencies for iOS Automation on macOS.
 It also includes installing additional dependencies for STF usage.
 The setup is to be used on a new and clean machine but I will try adding some checks to skip installation and setup of already available dependencies.
 The setup requires minimum intervention - typing the password for some sudo commands.
+I am new to shell scripting and been using some internet resources so any improvement suggestions are welcome.
 Requirements before running the script:
    - Install Xcode
    - Open terminal and run "xcode-select --install" and install the command line tools